 The purpose of this travel guide is to help you decide if Lavrio port is suitable for you.
 If you've come here looking for information on where to buy ferry tickets, Ferryhopper is one of the best places to check out ferry schedules and book tickets online.

 Lavrio Port is on the south-east coast of the Attica peninsula.
 Depending on the route you would take, it’s about 60-65 km (37-40 miles) from central Athens, and 37 kms (23 miles) from the Athens International airport, Eleftherios Venizelos.

 Depending on traffic and time of the day, it would take roughly an hour to an hour and a half to get to Lavrio port from central Athens by private car.
 The route from the airport would take 30-40 minutes.

 In contrast with the massive Piraeus port, Lavrio port is pretty small and easy to get around.
 There are a few different types of ferries departing from Lavrio.
-In addition, the port has dedicated areas for cruise boats, sailing boats and yachts.
+In addition, the port has dedicated areas for cruise ships, sailing boats and yachts.
 Finally, as you would expect, there are plenty of fishing boats.

 All in all, Lavrio port and the marina is quite picturesque, in contrast with Piraeus.
 It is a much more pleasant place to start or finish your Greek island holiday.

 How to get to Lavrio Port from Athens City Center

 The easiest way to get to Lavrio Port from central Athens is by taxi.
 Depending on traffic and route taken, it would take you just over an hour to reach Lavrio port.
 Welcome Taxis are very reliable, and you can book them in advance.
 The route from central Athens to Lavrio should cost you around 65 euro.